-- See attached Site Plan - Heights: - RESIDENTIAL NORTH TOWERS- Two towers at 24- and 35-storeys, connected by a single 6-storey landscaped podium; - RESIDENTIAL NORTH-WEST and WEST TOWERS Two towers at 31 storeys (North-West Tower) and 18- storeys (West Tower), connected by a single 6 storey landscaped podium; - RESIDENTIAL SOUTH-WEST TOWER A single tower at 21-storeys. - According to the submitted Heritage Impact Assessment (HIA) (ERA Architects Inc., August 27, 2020), the proposed development anticipates the construction of five new residential towers, the extension of Royal Orchard Boulevard, a new roadway, and a defined trail network to and through the Site.
+- The applications are in support of new development that includes buildings within the North Block ranging between 18 to 35 storeys. - See attached Site Plan - Heights: - RESIDENTIAL NORTH TOWERS- Two towers at 24- and 35-storeys, connected by a single 6-storey landscaped podium; - RESIDENTIAL NORTH-WEST and WEST TOWERS Two towers at 31 storeys (North-West Tower) and 18- storeys (West Tower), connected by a single 6 storey landscaped podium; - RESIDENTIAL SOUTH-WEST TOWER A single tower at 21-storeys. - According to the submitted Heritage Impact Assessment (HIA) (ERA Architects Inc., August 27, 2020), the proposed development anticipates the construction of five new residential towers, the extension of Royal Orchard Boulevard, a new roadway, and a defined trail network to and through the Site.
 The proposed development removes the existing Greenhouse and conserves the following features of the original 1936 Plan: the Main house, Gatehouse, Stable building, Gardener's Cottage, Formal Gardens, Forecourt, Pomona Creek Valley lands within the Western Grounds, and Curvilinear Driveway.

 The HIA also notes that "the existing structures adjacent to Bayview Avenue are within the area currently identified for potential future road widening.
 However, these changes do not form part of the current development applications, and as such are not described or assessed in this Report".
-The buildings along Bayview Avenue include the Gatehouse, Stable Building and Gardener's Cottage.
+This is not totally accurate as the Gatehouse and Stable Building are described and assessed in the report (pages 35-37) and all the buildings along Bayview Avenue (Gatehouse, Stable Building and Gardener's Cottage) are included as significant cultural heritage resources in the consultant's Draft Statement of Significance (page 41 onwards)..